NoDisassemble/Python-Christmas-Songs/README.md

 # Python-Christmas-Songs
-Christmas Songs Performed in Python 3.
-Windows Only =(
+Christmas Songs Performed in Python 3 Karaoke Style.
+Windows only for now =(